ssallonni/DataCuration-Analysis/README.md

 **A data type and description for each attribute in your data:**
 1. NO. (Type: Integrer) The unique identifier or serial number of the entry in the dataset.
-2. Issue Month (Type: String or Categorical) The month in which the song reached the number one position on the Billboard Top 100 chart.
+2. Issue Month (Type: String) The month in which the song reached the number one position on the Billboard Top 100 chart.
 3. Issue Date (Type: Integer) The specific date (day of the month) when the song reached the number one position on the Billboard Top 100 chart.
 4. Song (Type: String) The title of the song that achieved the number one position on the Billboard Top 100 chart.
 5. Artist(s) (Type: String The name of the artist or artists who performed the song that reached the number one position on the Billboard Top 100 chart.
 In some cases, there are multiple artists involved.